cjsbass/whatsapp-calendar-assistant/WHATSAPP-WEBHOOK-SETUP.md

 # WhatsApp Webhook Setup Guide

 ## Problem
-The WhatsApp Calendar Assistant is not receiving image messages because the webhook is not properly configured or subscribed to the necessary events in the Meta Developer Portal.
+The Kairos AI calendar assistant is not receiving image messages because the webhook is not properly configured or subscribed to the necessary events in the Meta Developer Portal.

 ## Solution